Tesla cuts vehicle prices in bid to boost flagging demand

 The company dropped prices nearly 20% in the United States on some versions of the Model Y SUV, its top seller.
 That cut will make more versions of the Model Y eligible for a $7,500 electric-vehicle tax credit that will be available through March.
 It also reduced the base price of the Model 3, its least expensive model, by about 6%.

-Far from pleasing investors, the sharp price cuts sent Tesla shares down about 3% in early trading Friday.
+Far from pleasing investors, the sharp price cuts sent Tesla shares down nearly 4% in midday trading Friday.
 Since the start of the year, the stock has plummeted more than 65%.
 Many investors fear that Tesla’s sales slowdown will persist and have grown concerned about the erratic behavior of CEO Elon Musk and the distractions caused by his $44 billion purchase of Twitter.

-“I think the real driver for all of this is falling demand for Teslas,” said Sam Abuelsamid Guidehouse, an analyst Research e-Mobility.
+“I think the real driver for all of this is falling demand for Teslas,” said Guidehouse Research e-Mobility analyst Sam Abuelsamid.

 Itay Michaeli, an industry analyst at Citi, wrote in a note to investors that Tesla appears to be prioritizing sales volume over price — a strategy that could affect its profit margins, at least in the near term.